polus24/hours-log/README.md

 since that's the live pair that matters day-to-day.
 The banner at the top scans the *entire* history and flags any week-pair that ever went over, even if it's since dropped back under.

+## Exporting a report

+The **Export report** panel lets you pick a "from" week and a "to" week — both snapped to full Monday–Sunday weeks, so you can't accidentally slice a week in half.
+It generates a printable report with:

+- weekly totals for every week in range
+- running fortnight totals for every consecutive week pair, flagged if any went over 48h
+- a full entry-by-entry breakdown per week (date, start–finish, break, hours)

+Click **Print / Save as PDF** in the report view and use your browser's print dialog to save it as a PDF — the report is styled to print cleanly on its own, without the rest of the app's dark background.